Testing Tail Weight of a Distribution Via Hazard Rate: Introduction

-\paragraph{Related Work} Testing the tail weight of a distribution is a problem that has been studied in the asymptotic theory of statistics by \cite{bryson_heavy-tailed_1974}, where the weight of the tail is characterized via a statistic referred to as {\em conditional mean exceedance}, and a proxy for it is used to distinguish between the families of Lomax and exponential distributions.
-Several works in the asymptotic theory literature address properties of distributions with monotone hazard rate \cite{barlow_properties_1963} and algorithms that test whether a distribution has monotone hazard rate (a similar condition to the one used in this work), with guaranteed asymptotic convergence \cite{hall_testing_2005} \cite{gijbels__nonparametric_2004}.
+\paragraph{Related Work} Testing the tail weight of a distribution has been studied in the asymptotic theory of statistics by~\cite{bryson_heavy-tailed_1974}, where the weight of the tail is characterized via a statistic referred to as {\em conditional mean exceedance}, and a proxy for it is used to distinguish between the families of Lomax and exponential distributions.
+Several works in the asymptotic theory literature address properties of distributions with monotone hazard rate~\cite{barlow_properties_1963} and algorithms that test whether a distribution has monotone hazard rate (a similar condition to the one used in this work), with guaranteed asymptotic convergence~\cite{hall_testing_2005, gijbels__nonparametric_2004}.
 While these works operate in the asymptotic regime, we address the finite sample setting.

-In theoretical computer science, the task of distinguishing whether a {\em discrete} distribution has monotone hazard rate\footnote{\cite{adk_optimal, canonne_testing_2016} use ``monotone hazard rate'' to refer to monotone \emph{increasing} hazard rate.} (MHR), which characterizes ``light-tailed" distributions, or is far in $L_1$ distance from such a distribution, has been considered in \cite{adk_optimal}\cite{canonne_testing_2016}.
-In these works, algorithms are given to perform these tasks with sample complexity that has dependence on the domain size that is nearly square root.
+The mostly closely related work to ours comes from the theoretical computer science community.
+The task of distinguishing whether a {\em discrete} distribution has monotone hazard rate\footnote{\cite{adk_optimal, canonne_testing_2016} use ``monotone hazard rate'' to refer to monotone \emph{increasing} hazard rate.} (MHR), which characterizes ``light-tailed" distributions, or is far in $L_1$ distance from such a distribution, has been considered in \cite{adk_optimal,canonne_testing_2016}.